netscaler/automation-toolkit/labs/deliver-apps-with-netscaler-adc-terraform-provider/04-destroy-load-balancing-configuration/assignment.md

 You will be prompted with the destroy plan which will detail which resources will be destroyed.

-Answer `yes` and hit `enter` to proceed.After the operation is successfully completed all configuration from the target Citrix ADC is deleted.
+Answer `yes` and hit `enter` to proceed.
+After the operation is successfully completed all configuration from the target NetScaler ADC is deleted.

 The backend services will not be reachable through the VIP address.